Ajay11673/data_analytics/README.md

 The port for web1 is 9090

-The port phone for or web2 is 9091
+The port for web2 is 9091